 My time gap on the next group on the road had varied between 2 and 7 minutes throughout the day and as I hit the lower slopes of Ventoux, at 120 kilometres, the pace behind started to increase.

 21 kilometres to the finish, I could do this, well that was what I thought until 6 kilometres into the climb when the lead car pulled away...I was about to be caught.
 It is worth explaining at this point the difficulties of the mountain ascent from this side.
 Climbing 1,535 metres over 21 kilometres, it is relentless, with gradients starting at 7% before kicking up to 9%.
 The real kick in the teeth is the middle part of the climb where there are stretches of 11%.
 The final 4 kilometres averages 8% and after a long day out from I was feeling every one of those kilometres.

-A 21.5 kilometre test, with gradients averaging 7.5% and 1612 metres of climbing, this was going to be tough.
+A 21.5-kilometre test, with gradients averaging 7.5% and 1612 metres of climbing, was going to be tough.
 Eighth off, the key here would be to pace my effort, especially after the previous day’s exploits.
-Settling into a pace I thought I could hold for just over an hour, I held back on the early slopes, keeping the power around the 300 watt mark before turning up the pace on the final 6 kilometre, exposed slopes, from Chalet Reynard to the summit.
+Settling into a pace I thought I could hold for just over an hour, I held back on the early slopes, keeping the power around the 300-watt mark before turning up the pace on the final 6 kilometres, exposed slopes, from Chalet Reynard to the summit.

 It was the correct decision by the organisers though, as I struggled to descend the mountain, so much so, I actually ended up getting in a car for a couple of kilometres, until the wind abated.